mjrister/VkTF/README.md

-# VkRender
+# VkTF

-A work in progress Vulkan renderer written in C++.
+A cross-platform Vulkan glTF Physically Based Renderer written in C++23.

 ## Requirements

-This project requires CMake 3.30 and a compiler that supports the C++23 language standard.
+This project requires CMake 3.31 and a compiler that supports the C++23 language standard.
 To assist with CMake configuration, building, and testing, [CMake Presets](https://cmake.org/cmake/help/v3.22/manual/cmake-presets.7.html) are used with [ninja](https://ninja-build.org/) as a build generator.

 ### Vulkan